tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

    - `wrap_download_join_and_agg_MODIS_over_landcover.pl` calls wget to download the relevant MODIS tiles (with the option to ingore tiles that have already been downloaded) and calls `join_and_agg_MODIS_over_landcover.py`
    - `join_and_agg_MODIS_over_landcover.py` aggregates the MODIS data over the specified land cover classification.
 The two options allowed are: MODIS, which has the same gridding as the MODIS LAI and therefore has an easy 1:1 mapping with them; and NLCD, which is at 30 m resolution (reprojected to geographic and broken up into 1x1 degree tiles).
 This script is what checks the LAI QC codes for clouds, snow, bad retrievals, etc; it also creates urban LAI values from a prescribed NDVI-LAI relationship (since the MODIS LAI product has nulls over urban pixels); and it computes Fcanopy from NDVI.

-After the aggregation is complete, the large MODIS files can be discarded.
+   After the aggregation is complete, the large MODIS input files can be discarded.

+!!! where to mention this?
    `batch.wrap_wrap_download_join_and_agg_MODIS_over_landcover.pl.CONUS_MX.30_40.csh`

 ## Stage 2: Gap-filling and other post-processing

  - batch.wrap_process_veg_hist.pl.PR.2001.csh